gabrielfalcao/mocks-are-not-stubs/README.rst

-MANS - Mocks Are Not Stubs
+ManS - Mocks Are Not Stubs
 ==========================